system76/docs/content/system76-software.md

 Be sure to install the <u>System76 Driver</u> first.
 The steps to do that are [here](/articles/system76-driver).

-If you want to use a AUR helper like [Paru](https://github.com/Morganamilo/paru) then follow the steps below.
+If you want to use a AUR helper like [Paru](https://github.com/Morganamilo/paru) then follow the steps on this [page](/articles/system76-driver) as well.

-This command will install all of the packages
+This command will install all of the packages using Paru.

 ```bash
 paru -S system76-firmware-daemon system76-firmware firmware-manager system76-power gnome-shell-extension-system76-power-git system76-driver system76-dkms system76-acpi-dkms